stanfordnlp/stanza/_pages/corenlp_client.md

 ## Overview

-Stanza allows users to access our Java toolkit Stanford CoreNLP via a server interface.
-Once the Java server is activated, requests can be made in Python, and a Document-like object will be returned.
+Stanza allows users to access our Java toolkit, Stanford CoreNLP, via its server interface.
+Once the Java server is launched, Stanza can form requests for annotation in Python, and a [`Document`](data_objects.md#document)-like object will be returned.
 You can find out more info about the full functionality of Stanford CoreNLP [here](https://stanfordnlp.github.io/CoreNLP/).

 ## Setup

 * Download the latest version of Stanford CoreNLP from [here](https://stanfordnlp.github.io/CoreNLP/download.html).
 * Download model files for the language you want to annotate from [here](https://stanfordnlp.github.io/CoreNLP/download.html) and store them in the extracted CoreNLP folder.
 * Set the `CORENLP_HOME` environment variable to the location of the folder.
 Example: `export CORENLP_HOME=/path/to/stanford-corenlp-full-2018-10-05`.

 ## Usage

-After the above steps have been taken, you can start up the server and make requests in Python code.
+After CoreNLP has been properly set up, you can start up the server and make requests in Python code with Stanza's help.
 Below is a comprehensive example of starting a server, making requests, and accessing data from the returned Document object.
-You can find the corresponding jupyter notebook tutorial [here](https://github.com/stanfordnlp/stanza/blob/master/demo/StanfordNLP_CoreNLP_Interface.ipynb).

-Note: It is highly advised to start the server in a context manager (e.g. `with CoreNLPClient(...) as client:`) to ensure the server is properly shut down when your Python application finishes.
+We have also prepared a [comprehensive Jupyter notebook tutorial](https://github.com/stanfordnlp/stanza/blob/master/demo/StanfordNLP_CoreNLP_Interface.ipynb), which you can experiment with interactively.
 By default, CoreNLP Client uses `protobuf` for message passing.
 A full definition of our protocols (a.k.a., our supported annotations) can be found [here](https://github.com/stanfordnlp/CoreNLP/blob/master/src/edu/stanford/nlp/pipeline/CoreNLP.proto).

+{% include alerts.html %}
+{{note}}
+It is highly advised to start the server in a context manager (e.g. `with CoreNLPClient(...) as client:`) to ensure the server is properly shut down when your Python application finishes.
+{{end}}

 ```python
 from stanza.server import CoreNLPClient